 It’s been a good learning experience, though I do wish I did this sooner.

-Since I’m refactoring the codebase to allow for that, I’ve also taken this opportunity to improve other aspects of the code.
-The grid for instance is something that I wrote in 2012 when I was much worse at programming than I am now, and it could really be better.
-Notably I had entangled it too much with code specific for this project.
-What I want is something independent which can be reused in other projects.
+I’m also taking this time to refactor other aspects of the code.
+For example, the code responsible for the grid is something that I wrote in 2012, and I was making things up as I went along back then.
+I still am to be honest, but I’ve got more of an idea nowadays.
+The grid was entangled too much with code specific for this project.
+What I want instead is something independent which can be reused in other projects.
 It’d also be nice if it supported multiple grid types (square, isometric, hex).

-So I spent some time working on that and it’s been a pleasant success.
-It’s now faster, more flexible, and you can set the grid type at initialization.
-Currently supports square, isometric, and I spent about an hour last night adding in hex support.
+So I spent some time making that happen.
+Code is now cleaner and more flexible.
+Also now supports square, isometric, and I spent about an hour last night adding in hex support.
 The game is mostly agnostic to what type of grid it takes place on, so I can now generate a world using any of those grid types, which is pretty cool.
-I’d have to do some work to make it truly playable on a hex grid (for instance, some AI code would need to account for the different grid type), but curiosity of how this would look as a hexmap got the better of me.
+I’d have to do some work to make it truly playable on a hex grid (AI code would need to account for the different grid type for instance), but curiosity of how this would look as a hexmap got the better of me.